-The proposal is for a development of 161 new homes and 2.37ha of open space on a greenfield site of 6.23 hectares (ha) located to the north of Havant Road Emsworth, to the south of the A27 and west of Selangor Avenue.
-The key matter of principle in dealing with this application is whether it should be considered prior to the Submission/Adoption of the new Local Plan and if so whether the proposal represents sustainable development.
+The proposal is for the residential development of a greenfield site of 6.23 hectares (ha) located to the north of Havant Road Emsworth, to the south of the A27 and west of Selangor Avenue.
+The site has been identified as an urban extension site (Site Reference UE02b) in the adopted Local Plan Housing Statement for 154 units.